cryptographic provenance · App Intents · MCP

 05 · disclosure

-Pedigree now exports STARK/FRI-ready proof envelopes: public inputs, transcript hashes, and Merkle commitments over event-feed prefixes and subject artifacts.
+MadeMark exports STARK/FRI-ready commitment envelopes: public inputs, transcript hashes, and Merkle commitments over event-feed prefixes and subject artifacts.
 The construction avoids pairing-based SNARK assumptions in the long-term evidence path.

 shipped · commitment verifier